 The above deposits do not include cash held on deposit in the State Treasury and cash on hand maintained by the University in the amounts of \$13 and \$24,375, respectively.
-The above total deposits include non-negotiable certificates of deposits of \$13,279,492 reported as investments and classified as nonparticipating contracts.
-Additionally, the deposits include certificates of deposit reported as deposits with trustee in the amount of \$1,502,396.
+The above total deposits include non-negotiable certificates of deposit of \$13,279,492 reported as investments and classified as nonparticipating contracts.
+Of the \$13,279,492 non-negotiable certificates of deposit, \$1,502,396 was reported as deposits with trustee.